rawaniharsh/react-native-top-tab-view/README.md

 - **`contentProps`** _(Object)_ - props that are applied to root `ScrollView`/`ViewPagerAndroid`.
 Note that overriding defaults set by the library may break functionality; see the source for details.
 - **`scrollWithoutAnimation`** _(Bool)_ - on tab press change tab without animation.
 - **`prerenderingSiblingsNumber`** _(Integer)_ - pre-render nearby # sibling, `Infinity` === render all the siblings, default to 0 === render current page.

-## Contribution
-**Issues** are welcome.
-Please add a screenshot of bug and code snippet.
-Quickest way to solve issue is to reproduce it on one of the examples.

-**Pull requests** are welcome.
-If you want to change API or making something big better to create issue and discuss it first.
-Before submiting PR please run ```eslint .``` Also all eslint fixes are welcome.

-Please attach video or gif to PR's and issues it is super helpful.

-<a href="http://www.abeautifulsite.net/recording-a-screencast-with-quicktime/" target="_blank">How to make video</a>

-<a href="https://github.com/jclem/gifify" target="_blank">How to make gif from video</a>

----

-**MIT Licensed**